MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentPolicyCustomExtensionHandler.md

     - `[DisplayName <String>]`: Display name for the customCalloutExtension object.
     - `[EndpointConfiguration <IMicrosoftGraphCustomExtensionEndpointConfiguration>]`: customExtensionEndpointConfiguration
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: Represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[LastModifiedDateTime <DateTime?>]`: Represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[Stage <String>]`: accessPackageCustomExtensionStage

-CUSTOMEXTENSION `<IMicrosoftGraphCustomAccessPackageWorkflowExtension>`: customAccessPackageWorkflowExtension
+`CUSTOMEXTENSION <IMicrosoftGraphCustomAccessPackageWorkflowExtension>`: customAccessPackageWorkflowExtension
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AuthenticationConfiguration <IMicrosoftGraphCustomExtensionAuthenticationConfiguration>]`: customExtensionAuthenticationConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.